jatinn21/React-revision/README.md

 - Always use useState cleanup function to clear intervals else it will create a memory leak because after every time the state will change and the component will be re-rendered again and again.

+- It tooks some time to change the state so if you change the value and then immediately try to console the state, you will get the old state value.

 ### Derived state :
 -  any state that can be computed based on the other state or props.
 It is not stored directly in the component's state but is calculated when needed.